jessshipit/adamjonas.github.io/source/glossary/index.markdown

 Duck Typing
 >an object's type is determined by what it can do, not by its class.

+Eager Loading
+>a way to find objects of a certain class and a number of named associations.
+This is one of the easiest ways of to prevent the dreaded N+1 problem in which fetching 100 posts that each need to display their author triggers 101 database queries.
+Through the use of eager loading, the 101 queries can be reduced to 2. `Post.includes(:author).each do |post|` will optimize the retrieval of an author.
+[Read more](http://api.rubyonrails.org/classes/ActiveRecord/Associations/ClassMethods.html)

 Fixtures
 >refers to the fixed state used as a baseline for running tests in software testing.
 The purpose of a test fixture is to ensure that there is a well known and fixed environment in which tests are run so that results are repeatable.